Make Your Next Trip Extraordinary

 The Souvenir

 Chitenges, the brilliantly colored printed fabric that villagers wear sarong-style.
-About $10 each; mix and match for your summer picnic table.
-Find them at Tribal Textiles in Luangwa, which works with local communities and also sells beautiful table and bed covers that last forever.
+Mix and match for your summer picnic table.
+Find them for about $10 each at Tribal Textiles in Luangwa, which works with local communities and also sells beautiful table and bed covers that last forever.

 Must-Have Apps